morawskim/rpm-pipeline/README.md

 `yq` - [yq](https://github.com/mikefarah/yq) A yq is a portable command-line YAML processor.

 `ventoy` - [ventoy](https://github.com/ventoy/Ventoy) Ventoy is an open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files.

+`htmlq` - [htmlq](https://github.com/mgdm/htmlq) Like jq, but for HTML.
+Uses CSS selectors to extract bits of content from HTML files.